Our Purpose

 A Brief History

 The Lorne Planning and Preservation League formed on 21 January 1966 in opposition to a proposal to put high rise on the Lorne foreshore.
+We won.
 The name changed to Friends of Lorne in 2002.
 Can you imagine Lorne without the Swing Bridge?
 In the 1970s we successfully opposed Council plans to demolish it and replace it with a concrete structure.
 Lorne was part of the Shire of Winchelsea then.

 In 1975, as a result of our campaigning, Lorne was gazetted as a Place of Natural Beauty and Special Significance.
 The designation took force subsequently in the newly formed Surf Coast Shire’s planning scheme for Lorne.
 The amphitheatre of hilltop trees that help define Lorne is the consequence of that.
 Nowadays, principles like preservation of natural vegetation, heritage building and landscape considerations, and development in keeping with neighbourhood character are penetrate all aspects of planning for Lorne, in theory.
 But we still have to fight for these principles to be observed in practice.

-For a fuller account of early planning in Lorne click on this link
+For a fuller account of early planning in Lorne click on this link.

 Friends of Lorne accepts the evidence that the global warming experienced over recent centuries is largely the result of human activity.